rulila52/adaptive-scrollbar/README.md

     position: ScrollbarPosition.bottom,

     //the horizontal scrollbar will have a padding
-    // on the LEFT by the width of the vertical scrollbar
+    // on the RIGHT by the width of the vertical scrollbar
     underSpacing: EdgeInsets.only(bottom: verticalWidth),

     width: horizontalWidth,